-Long-Term Debt - At the end of the current fiscal year, the Authority had \$19,823,000 in bonds outstanding versus \$21,381,000 in the prior year.
+Long-Term Debt - At the end of the current fiscal year, the Authority had \$16,582,000 in bonds outstanding versus \$18,222,000 in the prior year.
 The decrease represents payment of principal in accordance with the bond documents.

-Other long-term obligations of the Authority include accrued vacation pay.
+Other long-term obligations of the Authority include lease liabilities, net OPEB liabilities, and accrued vacation pay.
 More detailed information on the Authority's long-term obligations is presented in the notes to the financial statements.